 What is an Easement?CASAPLORERTrusted & Transparent

 In the simplest terms, an easement is a legal right someone has to use another person’s property for a particular reason.
-Even though the title of the home is still yours, other parties might hold easements on your property, which gives them the right to trespass it for a specific purpose.
-While some easements you will hardly notice, other types can affect your day-to-day life, such as a neighbor passing through your yard to access their own property.
-That is why, if you are in the process of buying a house, it is important to look if it has any easements.
+Even though the title of the home is still yours, other parties might hold easements on your property, which gives them the right to access it for a specific purpose.

 What You Should Know